Parmenideum Philosophy Retreat at Elea Elea

 This raises an interesting notion.
 Without constancy their could be no reality (see below).
 If there is no reality then there would be no necessary laws of mathematics or logic.
 In which case we would not need to agonise over where exactly the "eternal" laws of abstract necessary truth reside if all of what we recognise as physical reality were to disappear.
 They would not have to reside anywhere if they themselves resulted from the existence of physical reality in accordance with the law of constancy.
 We immediately dispense with Platonism, which has caused everyone not just one or two problems!

 The justification for positing the conservation of energy as the basis from which all necessary truths arise comes from the fact that quantum physics allows the creation of energy ex nihilo, provided that the total sum is zero.
 Zero total energy is a necessary stipulation, otherwise there would be something to explain.
 It may be asked why something should even start to come from nothing, and that is of course the problem addressed in the question here.
 Nevertheless, given that energy must be conserved, and given that all of what exists is ultimately constituted of energy, what ever exists will necessarily be compelled to conform to this constancy.
-It is suggested that our concept of number as well as the intuition of necessary a priori truths are a manifestation of this respect for constancy.
+It is suggested that number as well as all necessary a priori truths are a manifestation of this respect for constancy.

 One difficulty (among many): it may be possible to show how the laws of arithmetic may be explained in this way, but what about Pi, the properties of triangles and so on?

-Written by The Parmenideum.
+The Parmenideum.

-Speakers | FAQ | Wanted | Policy Terms | Links
+Speakers | FAQ | Wanted | Policy Terms | Links | Scriblum Writers

-© 2011 The Parmenideum at Elea
+© 2019 The Parmenideum at Elea